cbergoon/glb/README.md

 3. Endpoints for managing the registry
 4. Endpoint to write and reload a new configuration
 5. Service/version as header in request
+6. Metrics of requests
+7. Option to inject header to trace requests